NorthBayISC2/hugoWebsite/content/en/_index.md

 Our Operations
 There is no cost to join (ISC)²®  NBC (North Bay Chapter), and the short-term plan is to have no insurable assets.
 This is to promote growth of the organization and recognize the impact fires and SIP measures have had on the North Bay.

-We could assess in the future having a $xx  for a annual membership

-Communication with membership will use slack.
-Long term, we may look at sponsorship from security or local area businesses.

 ## About (ISC)²
 (ISC)²® is the largest not-for-profit membership body of certified information security professionals worldwide, with more than 130,000 members in over 135 countries.
 Globally recognized as the Gold Standard, (ISC)² issues the Certified Information Systems Security Professional (CISSP®) and related concentrations, as well as the Certified Secure Software Lifecycle Professional (CSSLP®), Certified Authorization Professional (CAP®), and Systems Security Certified Practitioner (SSCP®) credentials to qualifying candidates.